mk-16/intuitive-logger/README.md

 ~~~

 <h3>
-Least but not last, it does support logs from methods that invoke another monitored method
+Last but not least, it does support logs from methods that invoke another monitored method
 </h3>

 ~~~